"Real Africans and the like"

 In scouring for these comments, one can't help but wonder: Who in the hell could possibly believe that Pale people could be native to a Hot land with burning Sunshine and a UV index guaranteed to fry all but the darkest people.
 It's delusional, just delusional!

-Though by the White Mans edict, not a part of Africa.
+Though by the Albino Mans edict, not a part of Africa.
 The people of the Arabian Peninsula and Africa have freely interchanged since man first walked the Earth.
-All of the people of the Desert regions from the Atlantic Ocean to the Persian Gulf share a similar physical type, Black skin color (pale skinned people would not survive long in the Desert - Turkish Wives stayed in the tents), lifestyle and culture.
+All of the people of the Desert regions from the Atlantic Ocean to the Persian Gulf share a similar physical type, Black skin color, lifestyle and culture: pale skinned people would not survive long in the Desert.

 By the date that this panel was carved, the Arab tribes of northern Saudi Arabia, Jordan and Sinai were becoming increasingly important.
 They relied for long-distance travel and rapid movement on the one-humped camel or dromedary, which had been domesticated in Arabia.
 The Arabs first appear in Assyrian records in the ninth century B.C.
 Texts tell of tribes, often led by queens, living in the southern borders of the Assyrian Empire.
 Sometimes they guarded the borders, escorted armies in desert country, and controlled the caravan trade, especially the lucrative incense trade from Yemen.